dav-par/eng114_DevOps/Documentation/docs/python_readme.md

 - to read file by line file_line_list = opened_file.readlines()
 - r read
 - w opens for writing (will wipe the contents)
-- x creates new file, if already exists then dont
+- x creates new file, if already exists then don't
 - a opens file in append mode
 - t open in text mode
 - b opens in binary mode